WHEN WORLDS COLLIDE

 Give us the discernment to know when to stand… and when to step away.

-And give us the wisdom to recognize the difference between a collision that’s meant to refine us… and one that’s only there to drain us.
+Quiet our hearts when the trembling comes.
+Steady our hands when the pressure rises.
+And give us the wisdom to recognize the difference between a collision meant to refine us… and one that’s only there to drain us.

 Send us the Martys.
 The ones who see what we cannot yet see.
 The ones who step in quietly and knock the cockroach off our shoulder without a word.